Massimo-Piccone/Massimo-Piccone/Python3/RosterScript/RosterScript Documentation.md

 - You will need a way of running a python3 script. <br> To do this I suggest [Jupyter Notebook](https://jupyter.org) or better yet, [Python](https://www.python.org) itself.
 Follow the provided instructions to install either.

 ## Step 1.
 Scrape the PDF for necessary information.
-> This is the PDF format
+> This is an example of the PDF format all information presented is purely fictional for educational purposes.

 <img width="502" alt="Screenshot 2024-09-18 at 17 30 24" src="https://github.com/user-attachments/assets/ddc2e112-f80c-4e94-8282-dacaba12f2f1">